Cheerleader effect: Conditions for the effect to occur

+Studies and proposed explanations

-2013 study
+First study

-Across five studies by Walker and Vul (2013), participants rated the attractiveness of male and female faces when shown in a group photo, and an individual photo, with the order of the photographs randomised.
-The people photographed got higher scores for their group photos.
+In 2013, the first research was reported by Drew Walker and Edward Vul.
+Across five studies, participants rated the attractiveness of male and female faces when shown in a group photo, and an individual photo, with the order of the photographs randomised.
+The cheerleader effect was quantified as the difference between the attractiveness ratings assigned in the experimental condition (in a group photo) and the control (in an isolated image) condition.
+It was found that participants consistently rated the person as more appealing in the group photograph compared to the individual picture.

 This effect occurs with male-only, female-only and mixed gender groups, and both small and large groups.
-The effect occurs to the same extent with groups of four and 16 people.
+In addition, the effect occurs to the same extent with various group sizes of four and 16 people.
 Participants in studies looked more at the attractive people than the unattractive people in the group.
-The effect does not occur because group photos give the impression that individuals have more social or emotional intelligence: this was shown to be the case by a study which used individual photos grouped together in a single image, rather than photos taken of people in a group.

-Proposed explanation

 Drew Walker and Edward Vul proposed that this effect arises due to the interplay of three cognitive phenomena:

-The human visual system takes "ensemble representations" of faces in a group.

-Perception of individuals is biased towards this average.

-Average faces are more attractive, perhaps due to "averaging out of unattractive idiosyncracies".